F33RNI/Liberty-Way/README.md

-"blackbox_enabled_by_default",                   should the blackbox feature be enabled by default "platform_light_enable_threshold",              lower threshold of the surrounding light to enable additional lighting "platform_light_disable_threshold",             upper threshold of the surrounding light to disable additional lighting "platform_reply_timeout",         amount of seconds in which a drone is declared lost from vision "platform_loop_timer",
-"fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters (ARUCO) "aruco_dictionary",
-"allowed_ids",              array of allowed tracking markers ARUCO ids "input_filter",              Kalman filter coefficient "setpoint_alignment_factor",
-"allowed_lost_frames",              frames where the marker is not in the input frame "landing_decrement",              constant latitude decrement (cm) "allowed_landing_range_xy",              range of the landing allowance (cm)
+"blackbox_enabled_by_default",                   should the blackbox feature be enabled by default "platform_light_enable_threshold",              lower threshold of the surrounding light to enable additional lighting "platform_light_disable_threshold",             upper threshold of the surrounding light to disable additional lighting "platform_reply_timeout",              amount of milliseconds in which receiving a response from the platform is acceptable "platform_loop_timer",               update rate of the platform in milliseconds "fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters (ARUCO) "aruco_dictionary",             index of used ARUco dictionary (default = 0 which is 50 4x4 marks) "allowed_ids",              array of allowed tracking markers ARUCO ids "input_filter",              Kalman filter coefficient "setpoint_alignment_factor",        floating setpoint to the desired position coefficient "allowed_lost_frames",              frames where the marker is not in the input frame "landing_decrement",              constant latitude decrement (cm) "allowed_landing_range_xy",              range of the landing allowance (cm)